-After the fall of communism in 1989 the many gargantuan statues and political monuments built by the former communist regime were the subject of fierce debate.
+After the fall of communism in 1989, the many gargantuan statues and political monuments built by the former communist regime were the subjects of fierce debate.
 Many wanted to simply destroy them; instead, they were all removed to what is now Memento Park or Statue Park as some call it.
-This outdoor museum is a fascinating glimpse into what life was like under soviet rule.
+This outdoor museum is a fascinating glimpse into what life was like under Soviet rule.
 You can reach the park by taking trams, 4, 18, 41 and 47

 7. Be a Hero